-Shona Ferguson (born 30 April 1972 in Gaborone, Botswana) is a South African actor and co-founder of Ferguson Films.
+Shona Ferguson (born 30 April 1974 – died 30 July 2021) was a South African actor and co-founder of Ferguson Films.
 He has gained popularity and made many television viewers glued to their screen.

-The local actor is popular for playing the role of Dr. Lebua in Muvhango, a Mzansi soapie.
+The local actor was popular for playing the role of Dr. Lebua in Muvhango, a Mzansi soapie.

 |Name||Shona Aaron Ferguson|

 |Wife||Connie Ferguson (m.
 2001)|

 |Daughter||Alicia Angel Ferguson|

 |Occupation||Director, actor, producer, businessman|